-In order to get a first class commercial rate, you must send at least 500 cards.
+In order to get a first-class commercial rate, you must send at least 500 cards.
 Otherwise, the charge is .34¢ each.
-When you send 500 cards, you have the option to send to a 5 digit zip code, at .25¢ for 500+ postcards.
-If you’d prefer to cast a wider net, and send to a 3 digit zip code area, expect to pay .26¢ for 500+ postcards.
+When you send 500 cards, you have the option to send to a 5-digit zip code at .25¢ for 500-plus postcards.
+If you’d prefer to cast a wider net and send to a 3-digit zip code area, expect to pay .26¢ for 500-plus postcards.

-For presorted postcards, the rate goes up to .29¢ each for a minimum of 500 postcards.
+For presorted postcards, the postcard rate goes up to .29¢ each for a minimum of 500 postcards.
 Be aware that USPS charges an annual mailing fee that hovers around $215.
 You’ll also need to apply for a mailing permit, but it’s free of charge.

 Often, printing costs are very reasonable, less than the cost of mail.
-However, the price can vary wildly.
-Depending on the volume and the company you choose, expect to pay a price between .05¢ and .17¢ per postcard.
+Although the price can vary widely depending on the volume and the company you choose, expect to pay a price between .05¢ and .17¢ per postcard.

 - 100 Postcards – .68¢ each (.24¢ for printing; .34¢ for postage)